ansible/awx/docs/docsite/rst/userguide/workflow_templates.rst

 You can add a sibling node by clicking the |add node| on the parent node:

 .. image:: ../common/images/wf-editor-create-sibling-node.png
-   :alt: workflow template -
+   :alt: workflow editor - create sibling node

 You can insert another node in between nodes by hovering over the line that connects the two until the |add node| appears.
 Clicking on the |add node| automatically inserts the node between the two nodes.

 .. image:: ../common/images/wf-editor-insert-node-template.png
-   :alt: workflow template -
+   :alt: workflow editor - insert node template

 To add a root node to depict a split scenario, click the |start| button again:

 .. image:: ../common/images/wf-editor-create-new-add-template-split.png
-   :alt: workflow template -
+   :alt: workflow editor - create new add template split

 At any node where you want to create a split scenario, hover over the node from which the split scenario begins and click the |add node|.
 This essentially adds multiple nodes from the same parent node, creating sibling nodes:

 .. image:: ../common/images/wf-editor-create-siblings.png
-   :alt: workflow template -
+   :alt: workflow editor - create siblings

 .. note::